 Types Of Army Worms

-There are multiple types of army worms.
-I’m going to go over the seven most common army worm types and discuss some of the differences between them.
+There are several species of armyworms.
+We’ll cover the seven most common types and discuss the differences between them.

 Mythimna unipuncta, ‘Common Armyworm’, ‘True Armyworm’, ‘White-Speck Moth’

-Typically a greyish-green or greyish-brown in color, the common army worm has long, dark stripes along its body.
-Its moth form, the white-speck moth, has fine black dots along the outside of its wings, and the center of the wings has a number of whitish spots that give it its name.
-These are common throughout north, central, and south America, as well as southern Europe, central Africa, and western Asia.
+Typically greyish-green or greyish-brown, the common armyworms have long, dark stripes along their bodies.
+The adult form, the white-speck moth, has fine black dots along its wing tip, and the center of the wings has whitish spots that give it its name.
+These are common throughout North, South, and Central America, as well as southern Europe, central Africa, and western Asia.

 Mythimna separata, ‘Northern Armyworm’, ‘Oriental Armyworm’, ‘Rice ear-cutting caterpillar’

-The greenish larvae of the northern armyworm are also characteristically striped along their body, although they have two wider stripes down the back separated by a lighter colored line, and a brownish head.
-The adult moth is greyish with a yellow tinge along the wings.
+The greenish larvae of this species are also characteristically striped along their body, although they have two wider stripes down the back separated by a lighter colored line, and a brownish head.
+The moth is greyish with a yellow tinge along the wings.
 These are common in China, Japan, southeastern Asia, Sri Lanka, New Zealand, Australia, and some of the Pacific islands.

 Spodoptera eridania, ‘Southern Armyworm’

-Grey-green or blackish-green larvae with a reddish-brown head are a sign of the southern armyworm.
-As the larvae mature, they develop into a yellow striped armyworm with additional white or off-white stripes, and they darken to become a grey-black tone otherwise.
-Adult moths are brown in coloration with brown forewings and off-white rear wings.
-It’s widespread through central and south America and the Caribbean, and in the United States it’s typically found in the southern states.
+Grey-green or blackish-green larvae with a reddish-brown head are a sign of this species.
+As the larvae mature, they develop into a yellow-striped caterpillar with additional white or off-white stripes.
+They darken to become a grey-black tone.
+Adults have brown forewings and off-white hind wings.
+It’s widespread through central and south America and the Caribbean.
+In America, it’s typically found in the southern states.

 Spodoptera frugiperda, ‘Fall Armyworm’

-The yellow striped armyworm known as the fall armyworm is mostly brownish, with two distinctly brighter yellow stripes along its sides.
-Sometimes the yellow stripes are bordered in white.
-These look hairier than other army worm species.
-The adult moth has a darker forewing and a white rear wing, and there are patterns along the forewing.
-Males tend to be more heavily patterned than females.
-The fall army worm is common in the autumn in eastern and central North America and into South America.
+Fall armyworm larvae are mostly brownish, with two distinctly brighter yellow stripes – sometimes bordered in white – along their sides.
+These look hairier than other armyworm species.
+The Spodoptera frugiperda moth has a darker forewing and a white rear wing, with patterns along the forewing.
+Males are more heavily patterned than females.
+The fall army worm is common in the early fall and late summer in eastern and central North America and into South America.
 The fall armyworm caterpillar is a major threat to food security in Africa, which compounds existing hunger and poverty issues.

 Spodoptera exigua, ‘Beet Armyworm’, ‘Asparagus Fern Armyworm’, ‘Small Mottled Willow Moth’

 These greenish-brown caterpillars have long, dark stripes along their upper sides.
-The adult moth is a dingy brown in color with reddish-brown speckled forewings and ivory or beige rear wings.
-Known widely as an agricultural pest, the beet armyworm originated in southeastern Asia, but has spread worldwide.
+The adult moth is a dingy brown with reddish-brown speckled forewings and ivory or beige rear wings.
+Known widely as an agricultural pest, the beet armyworm originated in southeastern Asia but has spread worldwide.

 Spodoptera mauritia, ‘Lawn Armyworm’, ‘Paddy Swarming Caterpillar’

-The lawn armyworm starts as a pale green larvae, but develops a green back with white and brown stripes along its sides as it matures.
+This pest starts as pale green larvae, but mature caterpillars have a green back with white and brown stripes along their sides.
 Rows of half-circle black spots are visible along the whitish stripe along their sides.
-The adult moths are a greyish-brown with dark patterns.
-It’s widespread throughout the Pacific islands, as well as from the Red Sea to India and along the Malayan peninsula down to Australia.
+The adult moths are greyish-brown with dark patterns.
+They’re widespread throughout the Pacific islands, as well as from the Red Sea to India and along the Malayan peninsula down to Australia.

 Spodoptera exempta, ‘African Armyworm’, ‘Okalombo’, ‘Kommandowurm’, ‘Nutgrass Armyworm’

-Interestingly, the older African armyworm larvae have different colors depending on whether they are in an area alone or in large numbers.
-Those which are alone tend to be green in coloration, where those who are in a large population are black or dark greyish in color.
-Striping occurs along the bodies as in all other army worm species.
+Interestingly, the older African larvae have different colors depending on whether they are in an area alone or large numbers.
+Solitary caterpillars are green, while those who congregate are black or dark greyish.
+Striping occurs along the bodies as in all other species.
 The adult has a dull grey-brown colored forewing with an off-white hindwing and visible veining.
 It’s commonly found in Africa and Asia.

 Common Habitats For Army Worms